phreda4/r3d4/README.md

 Does this repetition meet that the byte obtained is not 0 ` 1? ` and that is not 13 ` 13 <>? `, in any of the two conditions the WHILE ends

 Another possible construction, that if it is in other FORTH, is the definition that continues in the following.
-For example, define1 sum 3 to the stack while defining2 sum 2.
+For example, define1 adds 3 to the top of the stack while define2 adds 2.

 ```
 :define1 | n -- n+3